Patrick J. Clarke - Bratenahl's First Police Chief

 Patrick married Mary Ann Berry.
 They had three children: Sarah born around 1904, Delia was born on May 1, 1908, and a son Francis.
 Both Sarah and Delia attended Bratenahl School.

-After studying for many months at home and the John Marshall Law School, Clarke graduated as an attorney and admitted to the Ohio bar.
+After studying nights for many months at home and the John Marshall Law School, Clarke graduated as an attorney and admitted to the Ohio bar.
 He practiced in Cleveland for several years, beginning in 1924.
+He claimed the distinction of being chief and public prosecutor at the same time.

 As president of the Ohio Police Chiefs' Association, he sponsored a bill to institute regional police schools throughout the state.
 He was mostly responsible for the formation of the Police Pension and Relief Fund and spent many hours in Columbus working for its success.